Noahs-ARK/ARKcat/README.md

 pip install matlab_wrapper

 #make sure matlab is in $PATH. if it's not, add it to .bashrc with something like export PATH="/projects/matlab2016a/bin:$PATH"
+#or, download matlab runtime from here: https://www.mathworks.com/products/compiler/mcr.html
+# unzip, then cd into the dir
+#if x11 forwarding doesn't work:
+./install -mode silent -agreeToLicense yes -destinationFolder <folder>
+#if it does work, you can use the gui